-After recovering from a motorcycle accident, you may have mixed feelings about getting back on that steel and chrome horse once again.
-Some motorcycle crashes are more serious than others , but it’s safe to say that if you fixed your bike or purchased a new one after a crash, you did so with the intention to ride once again.
+After recovering from a motorcycle accident, you may have mixed feelings about getting riding again.
+Some motorcycle crashes are more serious than others, but it’s safe to say that if you’ve fixed your bike or purchased a new one after a crash, you did so with the intention to ride again.

 Helmets and other safety gear are designed to absorb impact.
-Yours may have lessened the severity of your injuries from your motorcycle accident—a fact that is deserving of your respect.
-If your helmet hit the ground, you should replace it, even if it looks fine.
+Your safety gear may have lessened the severity of your injuries from your motorcycle accident.
+If your helmet hit the ground, it is recommended you replace it, even if it looks fine.

-Lastly, give your bike itself a once-over.
+Lastly, give your bike a once-over.
 Even if it’s brand new or fresh from the repair shop, put your own eyes and hands on the tires, brakes, and lights.
-You’ll feel more at ease once you hit the road if you know for sure everything is in working order.
+You’ll feel more at ease once you hit the road if you’re sure everything is in working order.

-Assume that you’ll be a bit nervous for your first ride after your crash.
-Who wouldn’t be?
+It’s safe to assume that you’ll be a bit nervous for your first ride after your crash.
 Plan a short, easy ride in light traffic and away from the site of your motorcycle crash to ease back into driving your motorcycle.